felleg/felleg.gitlab.io-backup/content/posts/why-i-also-choose-vim.md

 In short, Vimscript is what will make all your dreams come true (as long as they're Vim-related).
 It is what makes Vim truly infinite: any feature you could dream up can be implemented thanks to Vimscript.
-People have used Vimscript to program entire games!
-Say for example you wish a certain functionality was added to Vim:
+Some people have have pushed the boundaries by using Vimscript to program entire games!
+Let's pretend you wish a certain functionality was added to Vim:

-*I wish Vim could write the current date in my file when I press F4.*
+*I wish Vim could write the current date and time in my file when I press F4.*

 You don't need to wait on the Vim developers to enable this feature for you.
 You can customize your Vim experience by adding this feature to your arsenal all by